 Accessing or Modifying a Mutable Static Variable

-We’ve managed to go this entire book without talking about global variables, which Rust does support, but which can be problematic with Rust’s ownership rules.
-If you have two threads accessing the same mutable global variable, it can cause a data race.
+Until now, we’ve not talked about global variables, which Rust does support but can be problematic with Rust’s ownership rules.
+If two threads are accessing the same mutable global variable, it can cause a data race.

-Global variables are called static variables in Rust.
+In Rust, global variables are called static variables.
 Listing 19-9 shows an example declaration and use of a static variable with a string slice as a value:

-Filename: src/main.rs
+src/main.rs

 static HELLO_WORLD: &str = "Hello, world!";